Cold Neutron Imaging and Efficiency Measurements with a Boron-10 Coated Double-GEM Detector: Abstract

 \section{Abstract}

-A \boron{10}-coated GEM neutron detector (BGEM) was developed as a \helium{3}-free alternative for cold-neutron beamline instrumentation, employing a single \(\mathrm{B_4C}\) converter cathode, a double-GEM amplification stage, and an orthogonal strip readout over an active area of \qtyproduct[product-units=single]{10 x 10}{cm^2}.
-Performance was evaluated at the Bio-REF cold-neutron beamline of the HANARO research reactor using a monochromatic \qty{4.5}{\angstrom} beam (\(E_n=\qty{4.03}{meV}\)).
-The absolute detection efficiency, measured relative to a calibrated \litium{6}-based Ce:LiCAF scintillation detector, was \(\varepsilon_{\mathrm{BGEM}}=\qty[separate-uncertainty=true]{8.69(20)}{\percent}\) (stat.).
-The spatial resolution was estimated from the edge smearing of reconstructed images of \qty{1}{mm} diameter Cd-mask holes via an error-function fit to the radial edge profile, yielding approximately \qty{700}{\micro\meter}.
-These results demonstrate stable cold-neutron operation of a single-converter BGEM detector and provide a baseline for further efficiency improvements via converter and geometry optimization.
+A \boron{10}-coated double-GEM neutron detector (BGEM) was developed as a \helium{3}-free cold-neutron beamline detector using a single \(\mathrm{B_4C}\) converter cathode and a 512-channel APV25 orthogonal-strip readout over \qtyproduct[product-units=single]{10 x 10}{cm^2}.
+The detector was tested at the HANARO Bio-REF beamline with a monochromatic \qty{4.5}{\angstrom} beam (\(E_n=\qty{4.03}{meV}\)).
+The absolute detection efficiency relative to a \litium{6}-based Ce:LiCAF reference detector was \(\varepsilon_{\mathrm{BGEM}}=\qty[separate-uncertainty=true]{8.69(20)}{\percent}~\mathrm{(stat.)}\).
+The pulse-height spectrum was qualitatively consistent with \GEANT energy-deposition simulations, and Cd-mask imaging yielded a Gaussian-equivalent edge-spread width of \(\sigma = 555 \oplus 102~\mathrm{\mu m}\).
+These results establish a cold-neutron beamline benchmark for a single-converter BGEM detector with full-strip APV25 readout.